nitin42/Making-a-custom-React-renderer/part-one.md

 * **`firstEffect`** - The first(firstEffect) and last(lastEffect) fiber with side-effect within the subtree.
 Reuse the work done in this fiber.

 * **`expirationTime`** - This represents a time in the future by which the work should be completed.
-* **`alternate`** - Pooled version of fiber which has contains information about the fiber and is ready to be used rather than allocated on use.
+* **`alternate`** - Pooled version of fiber which contains information about the fiber and is ready to be used rather than allocated on use.
 In computer graphics, this concept is abstracted in **double buffer** pattern.
 It uses more memory but we can clean up the pairs.

 * `pendingWorkPriority`
 * `progressedPriority`